eforzano/GenerativeSimulation1/README.md

 Spiral is an interactive project that was made to run on a Raspberry Pi, a projector, and arcade buttons.
 The two arcade buttons allowed user interactivity.
-SpiralNonRaspberry was made to allow users to be able to run with out GPIO pins.
+SpiralNonRaspberry was made to allow users to be able to run without the GPIO pins.

+Markup : # Accessing Spiral Project #
-In SpiralNonRaspberry Directory:
-There is the code SpiralNonRaspberry.pde that is run with Processing and HYPE Framework.
+Markup : * In SpiralNonRaspberry Directory: There is the code SpiralNonRaspberry.pde that is run with Processing and HYPE Framework.

-Alternatively:
-There are is a Windows, Mac, and Linux Versions of the application.
+         * Alternatively: There are is a Windows, Mac, and Linux Versions of the application.

-Controls:
+Markup : # Controls #
 Press the Up arrow to change the color.
 Press the Down arrow to change position of the simulation.